kimata/esp32_ulp_rain_gauge/README.md

-# ULP rain gaufe application
+# ULP rain gauge application

 This software count the pulse of rain gauge output and send those values to Fluentd.